Hollywood Shoots The Moon: 117 Years Of Lunar Landings At The Movies

 This time it was 2018's First Man, which traced Neil Armstrong's path to that giant leap — particularly in the Gemini missions that preceded Apollo.
 In so doing, it found plenty of drama, both in Ryan Gosling as Armstrong, pinwheeling through space in a capsule, and in Claire Foy as Armstrong's wife, confronting NASA officials who withheld information from her: "You're a bunch of boys making models out of balsa wood!" she says.
 "You don't have anything under control!"

-That moment summed up — better than the film's thundering Saturn rockets, and its state-of-the-art effects — what all these movies have been about: humankind looking up at the moon with childlike wonder,\ and dreaming of traveling there.
+That moment summed up — better than the film's thundering Saturn rockets, and its state-of-the-art effects — what all these movies have been about: humankind looking up at the moon with childlike wonder, and dreaming of traveling there.

-Now we could — such travel filled with possibility, and risk, and in Hollywood's telling, vivid cinematic thrills.
+Now we could — such travel was filled with possibility, and risk, and in Hollywood's telling, vivid cinematic thrills.
 But the real drama of going to the moon was — and remains — the human drama.

 Nina Gregory edited the broadcast version of this story.